Operation Interface

 Example

-Here is an example how one could implement the Id
+Below is an example implementation of the Id

 (identity) gate: